 There are several botanical gardens that you can visit in Rotterdam, but most of them are not free.
 However, this wouldn’t be an article about free things to do in Rotterdam, if I wouldn’t be giving you a free botanical garden to visit in Rotterdam.

 The botanical garden that you can visit is called Botanische Tuin Afrikaanderwijk.
 It was first established in 1923 and completely renovated in the 80s.
 The garden is a monument and is divided into plant families.
 You will be able to find around 850 different plant species and 40 different trees in this beautiful botanical garden in Rotterdam.
-It can be visited daily from April- October (10:00- 16:00) and from November until March this garden is opened on most working days (10:00- 16:00).
+It can be visited on Monday, Tuesday, Wednesday and Friday from 10:00- 16:00.

 14. See inside the windmills of Rotterdam

-There are several windmills that you can visit in Rotterdam, but two of my favourites can be found at the beautiful lake Kralingse Plas.
+There are several windmills that you can visit in the surroundings of Rotterdam, but the closest and two of my favourites can be found at the beautiful lake Kralingse Plas.
 At Plaszoom 324, you will find windmill De Ster (the star).
 This windmill dates back to 1866 and was built on the foundation of another windmill that burned down in 1865.
 In this windmill in Rotterdam, they still grind spices and produce snuff the way they used to.

 At Plaszoom 356 you will discover windmill De Lelie (the lily) that dates back to around 1770.
 The windmill was first named De Ezel (the donkey), the windmill got relocated to its current place in 1840.
 Just as at De Ster, this windmill also grinds spices and produces snuff.